MaxOfLagos/Ahmed-Oyeleke/exampleSite/content/portfolio/tatadataconsultancy.md

 ## Interactive Dashboard
 The interactive report can be used below.
 If you face any issues with using it the embedded report below, it can be viewed externally at [this link](https://app.powerbi.com/view?r=eyJrIjoiMzM5NzUyOTAtMjc4OS00MzI1LTgyYTEtOWVhODk3YTc3NzVhIiwidCI6ImY1MmYyMTgzLTlmNjctNGFkMi1iNjU2LTZmNzU0ZmUxOTZjYiIsImMiOjZ9).
+Content is best consumed on desktop.

 <!-- raw html -->
 {{<rawhtml>}}